dohyunjohnkim2412/messages-application/README.md

 ### 2. Without Docker

-We will use the Maven Wrapper to build and run the application.
-If you have Maven installed, you can use the local Maven by replacing `./mvnw` with `mvn`.
+Use the Maven Wrapper to build and run the application.
+If you have Maven installed locally, you can use it by replacing `./mvnw` with `mvn`.

 #### Prerequisites